sveltejs/svelte/documentation/blog/2024-01-01-whats-new-in-svelte-january-2024.md

 ## What's new in SvelteKit (2.0 and more!)

+With its 2.0 release, SvelteKit is now more capable than ever.
+Be sure to check out the docs links in each update for more info on how to use each feature as well as the new [Performance](https://kit.svelte.dev/docs/performance) page - which explains how SvelteKit works to make your applications as performant as possible.

 - `resolvePath` has been replaced by `resolveRoute` in `$app/paths`.
 Use it to populate a route ID with params to resolve a pathname (**1.29.0**, [Docs](https://kit.svelte.dev/docs/modules#app-paths-resolveroute), [#11261](https://github.com/sveltejs/kit/pull/11261))
 - `response.arrayBuffer()` will now be inlined during SSR (**1.30.0**, [Docs](https://kit.svelte.dev/docs/load#making-fetch-requests), [#10535](https://github.com/sveltejs/kit/pull/10535))
 - [SvelteKit 2.0.0](https://github.com/sveltejs/kit/blob/main/packages/kit/CHANGELOG.md#200) adds: